 Since American Akitas are large, hefty dogs, they can accidentally injure small children.
-Children should be old enough to treat this dog breed properly and always be monitored when they’re interacting as a precaution.
+Children should be old enough to treat this dog breed properly with cbd oil for dogs and always be monitored when they’re interacting as a precaution.

 If you are ready to commit, we recommend that you check out a few rescue group options.
 Any of these organizations can help you bring home your next best friend:

 - Namaste American Akita — located in California.

 - Big East Akita Rescue — located in New York, New Jersey, and Pennsylvania.

 - TikiHut Akita Rescue Association — located in Northern California.

 - Midwest Akita Rescue Society — Serves Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, Wisconsin, and parts of Kansas and Kentucky.